Nexmo/station/_documentation/en/messages/concepts/messages-api-sandbox.md

 ## Send a message on a supported messaging service via the Messages API Sandbox

-Once you are added to the whitelist, you will use a Messages API Sandbox endpoint to send your test messages using the appropriate `from` id or number associated with the specific platform's sandbox.
-For your sandbox testing purposes, the `from` field is already populated in the code snippets provided below.
-It is important to note that you will need to replace the value in the `from` field with the number or ID associated with the business account you setup on the external messaging platform.
+Once you are added to the whitelist, you will use a Messages API Sandbox endpoint to send your test messages using the appropriate `from` ID or number associated with the specific platform's sandbox.
+For your sandbox testing purposes, the `from` field is already populated in the code snippets provided in the Dashboard.
+It is important to note that you will need to replace the value in the `to` field with the number or ID associated with the business account you setup on the external messaging platform.

 1. Create a new `sandbox-message.sh` file.
-2. Copy the code snippet for the appropriate messaging platform and paste it in the `sandbox-message.sh` file.
+2. Copy the code snippet for the appropriate messaging platform from the code provided in the Dashboard and paste it into the `sandbox-message.sh` file.
 3. Replace the value in the `to` field with the number or ID associated with your external messaging account that is whitelisted in the sandbox.
 4. Save the file to your machine and run it.